gaphor/presentations/state-of-python-in-gnome-2025/presentation.md

 experience is usually pretty ok on Linux, because the dependencies can be installed with your distribution's package manager.
 On Windows this is especially difficult, you need to use MSYS2 or Gvsbuild to install all the dependencies which isn't a typical development workflow.
+Also it requires the user to manually load the dll directory prior to launching a PyGObject app.
 Conda solves this by distributing all the dependencies as packages and is cross platform.
 We could also build "fat wheels", which are Python binaries including the dynamic dependencies.